 Mass electronic mailings shall be concise and to the point.
 The use of attachments should be limited to small size files, such as MS Word and Excel files.
 Larger files can be posted on the password-protected section of the website or on the learning management system.
 To post a document on the web site, please contact Public Relations.
 If you need assistance with the learning management system, please contact the Instructional Technologist.
 Mass email is recognized as an important medium for facilitating communication within the Emory & Henry community.
 However, the potential misuse of mass e-mail is also recognized.
-The policies and procedures found in this document attempts to provide guidance for the appropriate use of the All Employees, All Students, All Users etc. email distribution list.
+The policies and procedures found in this document attempt to provide guidance for the appropriate use of the All Employees, All Students, All Users etc. email distribution list.

 Remember that the College's official internal electronic newsletter, E&H News, should be used for all general College-related announcements and for providing information about programs, projects and activities.
 If you need assistance with including these events in the College's electronic calendar, please contact Marketing and Communications.
-In order to have your news or event featured in E&H News, a request should be submitted to

-News@ehc.edu by 2 p.m. the day before the announcement should appear in the e-newsletter.
+In order to have your news or event featured in E&H News, a request should be submitted to News@ehc.edu by 2 p.m. the day before the announcement should appear in the e-newsletter.
 If you are unsure about where to post an announcement, please contact the Marketing and Communications for assistance.
 In addition, discussion forums should be set up through the use of Moodle (not email).
-If you need assistance with setting up a Moodle account for a discussion forum, contact Valerie Lewis, Instructional Technologist, at vlewis@ehc.edu.